 Family movie night is sort of a tradition for many families, at least in western culture.
 The secret to a good kids movie is finding something that will entertain everyone.
-Let’s be honest, Dreamworks is probably the best studio when it comes to incorporating grown-up humor.
-Despite this, I have a soft spot for Disney.
-Maybe it’s because of the characters and storylines, maybe it’s because it was such a big part of my childhood.
+Most everyone has a soft spot for Disney.
+Maybe it’s because of the characters and storylines, maybe it’s because it was such a big part of our childhood.
 Whatever the reason, Disney movies are an excellent choice for family movie night.
 But which are the best Disney movies on Netflix?

 We’ve put together a list of some of the best Disney movies available for Netflix below.
 Keep in mind that a lot of Disney flicks have been removed from Netflix when Disney Plus launched, and the same may happen to the movies on this list eventually.